Brand name or generic? Well for most of us if the medicine is the same we go with the generic. Why pay more if we don’t have too right?

 Well, to be honest, I’m more of a Walmart shopper than Macy’s so I don’t understand the whole pay more for something because it’s a “brand name”.
 As a kid, I found ten dollar jeans can last just as long as Fifty dollar jeans but with that said clothing from the dollar store was never a consideration.
 At some point, the quality does seriously drop off but when looking at a training program so where is that line?

 If you’re new to the EP field and just starting out you can’t afford the $50.00 jeans, you need to think strategically and use resources wisely so our advice is as follows;

 Regardless, if there isn’t a firearm safety class requirement before you get on the range, or if you don’t need a driver’s license for the driver’s training run, not walk away.
 The safety of the students is obviously second to the profit margin.

 4a, For states with no training or licensing requirements, ask your insurance company and attorney what they recommend to best protect you if deposed in a lawsuit.
 Ask the hiring managers what they are specifically looking for and then find a curriculum that meets those requirements.

 4b.
 Or just attend a course that is officially accredited and approved by a state or federal regulatory agency.
-So Iowa has no requirements, attend an accredited class approved for members of law enforcement or that is approved by another state and you will stand above your peers.
+So if Iowa has no requirements, you attend an accredited class or that is approved by another state and you lower your liability as well as stand above your peers.

 Again we’re talking about a dedicated EP course as opposed to an introduction to EP.
 There are some good intro programs with no accreditations, so look for the type of program that is financially and professionally better for you.
 If you need a license to work EP, attend a program that helps gets you the license.